DavidAnderson684/simba-plugin-manager-updater/README.md

 3. Change the plugin path to be the path (relative to the WP plugin directory, by default wp-content/plugins) to your plugin's main file.

 That's it!
 A fourth parameter is also available, an options array.
 Available options (specified as key/value pairs) include: debug (boolean), require_login (boolean), auto_backoff (boolean), interval_hours (integer).

+## Hooks

+You have a number of hooks that allow you to add functionality at specific times of license activation or deactivation.

+`udmupdater_subscription_activated`

+This hook will be called at the moment of the correct activation of the license